25 VBA Macro Example for Enhanced Productivity

 VBA macro to calculate value using user-defined function

-After executing the code, we can get the total prices in Column F in our sheet.
+We can get the total prices in Column F in our sheet.
 Clicking on the cells in the F5:F14 range will show that no formula or function is showing in the cell.
-Because we added value directly through the VBA code.
+We added value directly through the VBA code.

 total prices are calculated through VBA code